 - make scams a local, regional and national topic

-By completing the online learning (takes approx. 20 mins), anyone can learn about the different types of scams and how to spot and support a victim.
+By completing the online learning (which takes approximately 20 minutes), anyone can learn about the different types of scams and how to spot and support a victim.
 With increased knowledge and awareness, people can make scams part of everyday conversation with their family, friends and neighbours, which will enable them to protect themselves and others from scams.

 Anyone can be a Friend Against Scams and make a difference in their own way.